ThaiProgrammer/tech-events-calendar/data/2018-02/thaipy-feb-2018.md

     url: 'https://www.meetup.com/ThaiPy-Bangkok-Python-Meetup/events/246228255/'
     title: Meetup.com
     detail: 'Free, snacks and drinks provided'
-summary: |+
-  This is for anyone who likes beauty and productivity with their code.

 ---
+# ThaiPy Bangkok Meetup: Ruby for Python Devs + Insecure Things to Avoid in Python

+> This is for anyone who likes beauty and productivity with their code.

 - "Ruby for python developers" - Dan Itsara (Glazziq)
 - "Some insecure things to avoid in python" - Dominik 'Disconnect3d' Czarnota (Collective Sense)